dmh247365/node_jsnad/README.md

 All examples use CommonJS.

 ### **7.2 - Creating a Module**
-A JavaSript file is a module when it exports one or more of the following: variables, functions, objects.
+A JavaScript file is a module when it exports one or more of the following: variables, functions, objects.
 &nbsp;

 We use the `require` function to bring in what is exported, and as above that could be anything.